volodymyr-karpenko/Patterns.TypeScript/README.md

 # Patterns.TypeScript
-Sample cross-platform single-page app that is built with ASP.NET Core, React, Redux application template from Visual Studio to demonstrate 23 GoF design patterns via TypeScript programming language using simplistic samples.
+Sample React with Redux with TypeScript cross-platform single-page app that is built with ASP.NET Core, React, Redux application template from Visual Studio to demonstrate 23 GoF design patterns via TypeScript programming language using simplistic samples.

 ### Prerequisites